weaviate/weaviate-io/developers/weaviate/installation/gcp-marketplace.md

 ## Accessing the cluster

 Once the stack has been created, you can access the cluster using [`kubectl`](https://kubernetes.io/docs/tasks/tools/), and Weaviate itself using the load balancer.
+We show examples below.

 ### Interaction using `kubectl`